PublicInMotionGmbH/ui-kit/README.md

 You can run scripts using `npm run NAME` or `yarn run NAME` commands.

 - `init` / `init:yarn` - install required packages and bootstrap all subpackages.
+- `build` - build distributable version of all packages
 - `storybook` - run Storybook in development mode (available at `http://localhost:9009/`)
 - `build-storybook` - build static Storybook into `storybook-static` directory